yvt/openspades/Resources/Scripts/Reference/ReadMe.txt

 About Reference Directory
 =========================

-This directory contains a prototype definition for public APIs which can be used by game scripts.
+This directory contains a prototype declaration for public APIs which can be used by game scripts.
 You can refer to the source codes in this directory for the definition of the provided APIs.